-The problem with anyone favoring any date thinking they can determine exactly when all the events of the first two chapters of Luke happened by determining when the Course of Abia/Abija served is that all our information is spotty.
+The problem with anyone favoring any date thinking they can determine exactly when all the events of the first two chapters of Luke happened by determining when the Course of Abia/Abija served is that all our information on that is spotty.

 It is Josephus in Antiquities 7.14.7 who says they served a week changing over on The Sabbath.
 But it's The Talmud Tact Taanith that says Jehoiarib was serving when The Temple was destroyed on the 9th of Av both times.

 Even if both those sources are correct there are different interpretations of what implications they have for each other.
-Like was there a method to make it so each course consistently serve about the same time of year each year or did it drift meaning Jehoiarib wasn't always serving on the 9th of Av?
+Like was there a method to make it so each course consistently serves about the same time of year each year or did it drift meaning Jehoiarib wasn't always serving on the 9th of Av?

 And even then there are a lot of assumptions being made by those who think we can calculate Luke's narrative to the day.
 Like the fact that pregnancy being 280 days or 9 months and 10 days is not counted by the exact moment of "conception" (which itself isn't really a single moment) but the start of the mother's monthly cycle in which she became pregnant.
 And while 280 is the expected standard being born a little early or late isn't unheard of.